Orson Welles: Othello

-During this time, Welles was channeling his money from acting jobs into a self-financed film version of Shakespeare's play Othello.
+During this time, Welles was channeling his money from acting jobs into a self-financed film version of Shakespeare's Othello.
 From 1949 to 1951, Welles worked on Othello, filming on location in Italy and Morocco.
 The film featured Welles's friends Micheál Mac Liammóir as Iago and Hilton Edwards as Desdemona's father Brabantio.
 Suzanne Cloutier starred as Desdemona and Campbell Playhouse alumnus Robert Coote appeared as Iago's associate Roderigo.

-Filming was suspended several times as Welles ran out of funds and left for acting jobs, accounted in detail in MacLiammóir's published memoir Put Money in Thy Purse.
+Filming was suspended several times as Welles ran out of funds and left for acting jobs, accounted in detail in MacLiammóir's memoir Put Money in Thy Purse.
 The American release prints had a technically flawed soundtrack, suffering from a dropout of sound at every quiet moment.
-Welles's daughter, Beatrice Welles-Smith, restored Othello in 1992 for a wide re-release.
-The restoration included reconstructing Angelo Francesco Lavagnino's original musical score, which was originally inaudible, and adding ambient stereo sound effects, which were not in the original film.
-The restoration went on to a successful theatrical run in America.
+Welles's daughter, Beatrice Welles-Smith, restored Othello in 1992 for a re-release.
+The restoration included reconstructing Angelo Francesco Lavagnino's original score, which was originally inaudible, and adding ambient stereo sound effects, which were not in the original.
+The restoration went on a successful theatrical run in America.
 David Thomson writes of Welles's Othello, "the poetry hangs in the air, like sea mist or incense."
 Anthony Lane writes that "Some of the action was shot in Venice, and I occasionally wonder what crept into the camera casing; the movie looks blackened and silvery, like an aged mirror, or as if the emulsion of the print were already poised to decay.
 You can't tell what is or isn't Shakespeare, where his influence begins and ends."
-The movie premiered at the Cannes Film Festival, where it won the Grand Prix (precursor of the Palme d'or).
+The movie premiered at the Cannes Film Festival, where it won the Grand Prix (precursor of the Palme d'Or).

 In 1952, Welles continued finding work in England after the success of the Harry Lime radio show.
-Harry Alan Towers offered Welles another series, The Black Museum, which ran for 52 weeks with Welles as host and narrator.
-Director Herbert Wilcox offered Welles the part of the murdered victim in Trent's Last Case, based on the novel by E. C. Bentley.
-In 1953, the BBC hired Welles to read an hour of selections from Walt Whitman's epic poem Song of Myself.
-Towers hired Welles again, to play Professor Moriarty in the radio seriesThe Adventures of Sherlock Holmes starring John Gielgud and Ralph Richardson.
+Harry Alan Towers offered Welles another series, The Black Museum, which ran a year with Welles as host and narrator.
+Director Herbert Wilcox offered Welles the part of the victim in Trent's Last Case, based on Edmund Clerihew Bentley's novel.
+In 1953, the BBC hired Welles to read an hour of selections from Walt Whitman's Song of Myself.
+Towers hired Welles again, to play Professor Moriarty in the radio series The Adventures of Sherlock Holmes starring John Gielgud and Ralph Richardson.

 Welles briefly returned to America to make his first appearance on television, starring in the Omnibus presentation of King Lear, broadcast live on CBS October 18, 1953.
 Directed by Peter Brook, the production costarred Natasha Parry, Beatrice Straight and Arnold Moss.

 In 1954, director George More O'Ferrall offered Welles the title role in the 'Lord Mountdrago' segment of Three Cases of Murder, co-starring Alan Badel.
 Herbert Wilcox cast Welles as the antagonist in Trouble in the Glen opposite Margaret Lockwood, Forrest Tucker and Victor McLaglen.
 Old friend John Huston cast him as Father Mapple in his 1956 film adaptation of Herman Melville's Moby-Dick, starring Gregory Peck.